Balangiga bells: History

-Battle of Balangiga
+Balangiga massacre

 On September 28, 1901, Philippine Republican Army soldiers, and irregular military forces and/or the Pulahan from Balangiga and nearby towns ambushed Company C of the 9th U.S. Infantry Regiment while they were at breakfast, killing 48 and wounding 22 of the 78 men of the unit, with only four escaping unhurt and four missing in action.
 The villagers captured about 100 rifles and 25,000 rounds of ammunition.
 An estimated 20 to 25 of them died in the fighting, with a similar number of wounded.

 In reprisal, General Jacob H. Smith ordered that Samar be turned into a "howling wilderness" and that they shoot any Filipino male above ten years of age who was capable of bearing arms.
 This was the most widespread killing of Filipino civilians in the entire duration of the war.
 The aftermath of the massacre also led to the increased use of the water cure in Samar.
 The American soldiers seized three church bells from the town church and moved them back to the United States as war trophies.
 The 9th Infantry Regiment maintained that the single bell in their possession was presented to the regiment by villagers when the unit left Balangiga on April 9, 1902.
 The bell had been actually given to them by the 11th Infantry Regiment, which had taken all three bells when they left Balangiga for Tacloban on October 18, 1901.

 Smith and his primary subordinate, Major Littleton Waller of the United States Marine Corps, were both court-martialled for war crimes against the civilian population of Samar.
 Waller was charged specifically of tying one of the natives to a tree and shooting bullets into their body for three straight days, before finally killing them on the fourth.
 Waller was acquitted of the charges.
 Smith was found guilty, admonished and retired from service, but charges were dropped shortly after.
 He was later hailed as a war hero.